dnndev/xmp-docs/template-controls/script-block.md

 context: template
 summary: >-
   The `<xmod:ScriptBlock>` tag is used to inject HTML `<script>` tags into one of several different locations in the page.
+Typically this is used to insert Javascript functions and/or libraries into the page.
+You can also insert `<style>` tags into the page using this tag.
 keywords:
   - script
   - block